-This article will provide guidance on What Due Process Servers in Colorado Do?
-A court needs personal and subject matter jurisdiction over a person or entity before making legal decisions or issuing a judgment.
+This article will provide guidance on What Do Process Servers in Colorado Do?
+A court needs both personal and subject matter jurisdiction over a person or entity before it may make legal decisions or issue a judgment.
 The competence or power of a court to hear certain sorts of cases is known as its ‘subject matter jurisdiction.’
 In contrast, its ‘personal jurisdiction’ is its authority over a specific party.
 When a defendant is properly served with a summons and other associated papers, including the complaint, the court acquires personal jurisdiction over that defendant.
 The procedure by which a party is made aware of the filing of a lawsuit and given a chance to react is called ‘service of process.’
-Click Here for Frequently Asked Questions About Process Servers!

 In Colorado, a lawsuit may be filed and served in person, by substituted service, by mail, or through newspaper publication under certain conditions.
-To be valid, service by mail or publishing requires the court’s approval and is not always an option.
-Process servers in Colorado must be adults who are neither defendants nor plaintiffs in the case.
-Click here for information on How Rush Process Service Can Expedite Your Case.
+To be valid, service by mail or publishing requires the approval of the court and is not always an option.
+A process server in Colorado must be an adult who is neither a defendant nor a plaintiff in the case.

-At Undisputed Legal, our Process Servers in Colorado serve all legal documents, including summons and complaints, divorce papers, family court documents, subpoenas, citations, small claims court cases, orders to show cause, petitions, discovery documents, evictions, landlord/tenant notices, motions, and more.
+At Undisputed Legal, our Colorado process servers serve all legal documents, including summons and complaints, divorce papers, family court documents, subpoenas, citations, small claims court cases, orders to show cause, petitions, discovery documents, evictions, landlord/tenant notices, motions, and more.
 We are a full-service process server agency providing services to federal, state & city agencies, law firms, attorneys, and the general public in Colorado.

 An Affidavit or Return of Serving, a declaration prepared under oath by the process server pertaining to the date, location, and mode of service, must be filed with the court as evidence that the defendant was served with the complaint.
-A comparable Affidavit must be submitted to the court if the mail or the media serves the lawsuit.
+A comparable Affidavit must be submitted to the court if the lawsuit was served by the mail or the media.

-To establish personal jurisdiction over a defendant, the court must first prove that the service was lawful and made promptly under the applicable rules of the court.
-Service must be valid to safeguard the rights of the defendant and for the judgment to be enforced.
+To establish personal jurisdiction over a defendant, the court must first establish that the service was lawful and made in a timely manner under the applicable rules of the court.
+Service must be valid in order to safeguard the rights of the defendant and for the judgment to be enforced.
 Please visit our rules and laws page, Colorado Rules of Civil Procedure.
 For instructions on How To Serve Legal Papers in Colorado, Click Here!

 A county may have service of process made upon it by submitting a copy of the document to the county clerk, chief deputy, county commissioner, or other designated official for that county;